 What causes PMR?

 Nobody knows exactly what triggers PMR.
-The fact that it mainly affects older (aged 50-70) women of Northern European descent suggests that it may be genetic, and there is a slight tendency for it to run in families.
+The fact that it mainly affects older (aged 50-70) women of Northern European descent suggests that it may have a genetic component (and there is a slight tendency for it to run in families).
 It's also likely related to the aging process.
-Some also believe a virus might trigger its onset, but they have not identified a virus.
+Some also believe a virus might trigger its onset, but they have not identified any virus.

 Why and how do people get it?